 ITU-R has commenced the process of developing ITU-R Recommendations for the terrestrial components of the IMT-2020 radio interface(s) since early 2016.
 At RAN#73 meeting in September 2016, 3GPP received a liaison statement RP-161363 from ITU-R Working Party (WP) 5D on invitation for submission of proposals for candidate radio interface technologies for the terrestrial components of the radio interface(s) for IMT-2020 and invitation to participate in their subsequent evaluation.
 In RP-161363, the Circular Letter and its Addendum 1 which provide detailed information related to IMT-2020 submission are enclosed.

 In Circular Letter 5/LCCE/59 issued by ITU-R, WP 5D kindly invites the submission of proposals for candidate radio interface technologies (RITs) or a set of RITs (SRITs) for the terrestrial components of IMT-2020.
-It is shown that the submission of proposals is scheduled to begin at WP 5D meeting #28 (October 2017) and end at WP 5D meeting #32 (mid-2019).
+It is shown that the submission of proposals is scheduled to begin at WP 5D meeting #28 (October 2017) and end at WP 5D meeting #32 (July 2019).
 In Addendum 1 of Circular Letter 5/LCCE/59, further information is provided on Document IMT-2020/2 “Submission and Evaluation Process and Consensus Building”, which describes the process and activities identified for the development of the IMT-2020 terrestrial components radio interface(s).
 In this document, nine steps are defined for Submission and Evaluation Process for IMT-2020.
 Proponents should ensure that all the necessary information for consideration of the submissions is made available according to the established schedule defined in Document IMT-2020/2.

 Especially, in Step 3 “Submission/reception of the RIT and SRIT proposals and acknowledgement of receipt”, it is required that “the entity that proposes a candidate RIT or SRIT to the ITU-R (the proponent) shall include with it either an initial self-evaluation or the proponents’ endorsement of an initial evaluation submitted by another entity.”
 Therefore, any IMT-2020 proponent needs to provide initial evaluation along with the submission to ITU-R to complete Step 3.
 Additionally, the required conditions for a candidate RIT/SRIT to be considered and approved in the submission process are defined in Step 2, 6, and 7, respectively.
 Self evaluation should demonstrate the candidate RIT/SRIT could pass these required conditions.